Latent Heat vs. Sensible Heat

 Causes of Latent and Sensible Heat in Data Centers

-Sensible and latent heat are connected — when one is present, the other is as well.
-Knowing what causes both types of heat can help you more effectively manage your data center’s internal environment.
+Understanding the reasons for latent heat vs. sensible heat can help you more effectively manage your data center’s internal environment.

 Here are some of the top causes of excess heat in data centers worldwide: